-Certain new standards and amendments, revisions and interpretations to existing standards have been published by the
+Certain new standards and amendments, revisions and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are not mandatory for the current accounting period.

 The Group and the Company have not early adopted these new standards or these amendments, revisions and interpretations to existing standards.